milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Dataflow: Dataflow is a fully-managed service for strongly consistent, parallel data-processing pipelines.
 It provides an SDK for Java with composable primitives for building data-processing pipelines for batch or continuous processing.
 This service manages the life cycle of Compute Engine resources of the processing pipeline(s).
 It also provides a monitoring user interface for understanding pipeline health.

 Dataproc: Dataproc is a fast, easy to use, managed Spark and Hadoop service for distributed data processing.
 It provides management, integration, and development tools for unlocking the power of rich open source data processing tools.
 With Dataproc, you can create Spark/Hadoop clusters sized for your workloads precisely when you need them.
+Dataproc comes in several flavors, including a serverless configuration for Spark clusters that simplifies usage and administration.

 Dataproc Metastore: Dataproc Metastore provides a fully-managed metastore service that simplifies technical metadata management and is based on a fully-featured Apache Hive metastore.
 Dataproc Metastore can be used as a metadata storage service component for data lakes built on open source processing frameworks like Apache Hadoop, Apache Spark, Apache Hive, Presto, and others.